 The exhibition at Galleria Lorcan O'Neill includes panels made using the terra (mud) of central Italy, along with sculpture made of marbles used since antiquity.

+The exhibition opens at 18.30 on Friday 24 May.
 For more details see gallery website.

 View on Map

 Richard Long at Lorcan O'Neill Gallery in Rome